Deltares/rtc-tools/CONTRIBUTING.md

     - New Contributors: Fork the repository and create a new branch in your fork.
     - Committers: Create a new branch directly in the main repository.
 Use a descriptive branch name, such as `feature/short-description`, `bugfix/issue-123`, or `docs/update-readme`.
 3. **Commit**: Make clear, focused commits following the [Commits and Commit Messages](#commits-and-commit-messages) guidelines.
 4. **Write tests**: If possible, write tests that cover your changes and add them to the `tests` folder.
 This helps ensure your changes work as intended and prevent regressions.
+For tests requiring data:
+    - Use existing test datasets from the `tests/data` directory when applicable.
+    - For new functionality requiring specific test data, include minimal test datasets with your contribution.
+Keep test data files small and focused.
 5. **Documentation**: Update documentation and add examples to the `examples` folder if necessary.
 6. **Create a pull request**: Reference the corresponding issue in your PR description.
 Clearly describe what changes you've made, why, and any relevant context.
 7. **Check CI status**: Ensure all automated checks and tests pass before requesting a review.
-8. **Request review**: Ask for a code review from your peers and address any comments or suggestions.
+8. **Request review**: Request a code review from a maintainer or committer (see [Governance Roles](GOVERNANCE.md#governance-roles) and [Operational Roles](GOVERNANCE.md#operational-roles)) and address any comments or suggestions.

 Contributors should rebase their branches on the latest main branch before submitting pull requests.
-As described in our [Governance](GOVERNANCE.md#linear-history) document, we maintain a linear Git history by using rebase instead of merge commits.
+As described in our [Governance](GOVERNANCE.md#linear-history) document, we maintain a linear Git history instead of using merge commits.
+To keep the history clean, use `git commit --amend` or `git rebase -i` to amend commits for small changes (typos, linting, formatting) rather than creating separate fixup commits.

 Keep pull requests small and focused for easier review and faster merging.
+A focused PR addresses a single concern (e.g., one bug fix, one feature, or one refactoring).
+While there's no strict limit on lines of code or number of commits, both the overall changeset and individual commits should be reviewable.
+Each commit should follow the [Commits and Commit Messages](#commits-and-commit-messages) guidelines.

 ## Commits and Commit Messages